ikheyfets/pathfinder/README.md

-# pathfinder
+# (P.A.R.T.Y.)
- Party Analyzer, Resolver, and Toolbox for You (P.A.R.T.Y.)
+ Party Analyzer, Resolver, and Toolbox for You